GitSKY9795/muncipality/replit.md

-# Municipal Dashboard - Government of India
+# Municipal Issue Reporting System

 ## Overview

-This is a comprehensive municipal dashboard application designed for the Government of India to visualize and analyze municipal data across Indian states and territories.
-The application provides interactive maps, advanced analytics, and data visualization capabilities for municipal corporations, councils, and administrative bodies.
-It features demographic analysis, financial performance tracking, development progress monitoring, and comparative studies across different municipalities.
+This is a comprehensive issue reporting system designed for municipal governments to enable citizens to report local problems and for administrators to manage and resolve them efficiently.
+The application provides role-based access with separate interfaces for citizens and municipal administrators, featuring issue reporting, interactive maps, status tracking, and comprehensive management tools.

-The system is built as a client-side web application using vanilla JavaScript with extensive data visualization capabilities, focusing on Indian administrative boundaries and municipal governance metrics.
+The system is built as a client-side web application using vanilla JavaScript with modern UI components, focusing on community engagement and municipal service delivery improvement.

 ## User Preferences